 For accounting purposes, the Beacon Merger has been treated as an acquisition of Beacon, and a recapitalization of Focus Venture Partners.
 The historical consolidated financial statements prior to June 19, 2013 are those of Focus Venture Partners.
-In connection with the Beacon Merger, Focus Venture Partners has restated its statements of stockholders' deficiency on a recapitalization basis so that all equity accounts are presented as if the recapitalization had occurred as of the beginning of the earliest period presented.
+In connection with the Beacon Merger, Focus Venture Partners has restated its statements of stockholders' deficiency and on a recapitalization basis so that all equity accounts are presented as if the recapitalization had occurred as of the beginning of the earliest period presented.

 In connection with the Beacon Merger, the Board of Directors authorized the designation of a new series of preferred stock, the Beacon Series D Shares, out of its available "blank check preferred stock" and authorized the issuance of up to 2,000,000 Beacon Series D Shares.
 We filed a Certificate of Designation with the Secretary of State of the State of Nevada on June 17, 2013.
-Under the Certificate of Designation, each Beacon Series D Share has various rights, privileges and preferences, including: (i) a stated value of \$4.00 per share; (ii) mandatory conversion into 20 shares of Common Stock (subject to adjustments) upon the filing of the amendment to our Articles of Incorporation after incorporating the 1 for 20 reverse stock split of the outstanding shares of common stock required by the Merger Agreement (and an effective increase in the Company's authorized common stock); and (iii) a liquidation preference in the amount of the stated value.
-To date, as a result of our non-compliance with our reporting obligations (see "The Revocation of the Registration of Our Securities," on page 5 below), the Company has not been able to obtain the necessary approval from the Financial Industry Regulatory Authority ("FINRA") for the 1-for-20 reverse stock split required by the Beacon Merger.
-We intend to request approval for the 1-for-20 reverse stock split upon the effectiveness of this Registration Statement on Form 10 and the resumption of trading in the securities of the Company, which will result in the mandatory conversion of 1,706,481 shares of Series D preferred shares into 34,129,620 post-split shares of common stock.
+Under the Certificate of Designation, each Beacon Series D Share has various rights, privileges and preferences, including: (i) a stated value of \$4.00 per share; (ii) mandatory conversion into 20 shares of Common Stock (subject to adjustments) upon the filing of the amendment to our Articles of Incorporation after incorporating the 1 for 20 reverse stock split of the outstanding shares of common stock required by the Merger Agreement; and (iii) a liquidation preference in the amount of the stated value.